Camille Grammer Posts Stunning Photos Of Beach House Renovation Months After Losing Malibu Mansion To Fire

 The beachy bedroom features high ceilings, lots of natural light, and natural wood accents throughout, with a rustic, romantic décor.
 The newlyweds’ master suite also includes an exposed-wood wall and a fireplace.

 In addition, the home features a huge wrap-around balcony that allows views of the Pacific Ocean.
-Sliders open to a stunning view of the ocean with a balcony that holds chaise loungers overlooking the water.
+Sliders open to a stunning view of the ocean with a balcony that holds chaise lounges overlooking the water.
 The waterfront view prompted some Instagram commenters to note that it looks like Camille is living on the bow of a ship.

 The beach house had been under renovation ever since Camille lost her Malibu mansion to the Woolsey fires last fall, just one month after her wedding to Meyer, according to The Blast.

 Earlier this year, Camille took fans through a tour of the beach house property for Home & Design while it was still under heavy construction.
-In the tour, Camille she showed off her renovated master bathroom and massive closet and raved about her sweeping Pacific Ocean views, according to BravoTV.com.
+In the tour, Camille showed off her renovated master bathroom and massive closet and raved about her sweeping Pacific Ocean views, according to BravoTV.com.
 Camille also explained why she decided to buy a beach house.

 “Voila, look at this.
 You can’t beat the beach.
 And this spring, when the sea life comes out, we’ll see the sea lions on the beach, the seals, the dolphins, the whales, it’s spectacular.
 This is why I chose to purchase a house on the beach.”